 Annual PQMD Global Health Policy Forum

 Each April, PQMD and members convene alongside representatives from a variety of multi-sectoral global companies, NGOS, and academics to discuss some of the most pressing issues facing the global aid & health sector.
-Below you will find relevant information from the 2017, 2018,and 2019 meetings, and be sure to save the date for our 2020 meeting set to be held in New York City.
+Below you will find relevant information from the 2017, 2018, and 2019 meetings, and we welcome you to join us for our 2020 meeting this summer in New York City.

 April 16-17 – Geneva, Switzerland